NeuroGranberg/Nima_Documentation/docs/workspace/conversion_tools.md

  <kbd>**CLI**</kbd>

-In my exploration of tools for BIDSification, I also came across [**dcm2niix**](https://github.com/neurolabusc/dcm2niix), which is a crucial piece of software written in C++.
+In my exploration of tools for BIDSification, I came across [**dcm2niix**](https://github.com/neurolabusc/dcm2niix), which is a crucial piece of software written in C++.
 It is designed to convert DICOM and PAR/REC files into the NIfTI format, a key step in preparing data for BIDS compliance.
 It's specifically engineered to handle brain imaging data conversions with minimal fuss, making it a favorite among researchers and clinicians alike.
 The software automatically generates JSON sidecar files for each NIfTI file it creates, which include important metadata necessary for BIDS datasets.

-Among all, [**dcm2niix**](https://github.com/neurolabusc/dcm2niix) stands out for its efficiency in converting DICOM and PAR/REC files into NIfTI format, a crucial step for BIDS compliance.
+Among all, [**dcm2niix**](https://github.com/neurolabusc/dcm2niix) stands out for its efficiency in converting DICOM and PAR/REC files into NIfTI format.
 Its speed, ease of use, and broad compatibility make it a preferred choice when it comes to big data.

 ## [BIDS-converter](https://github.com/openneuropet/BIDS-converter)